 This is so communities can be sure that they are being protected by this technology rather than spied on.
-I would expect any organisation that is using tools like automatic facial recognition to do so transparently so members of the public know it is
+I would expect any organisation that is using tools like automatic facial recognition to do so transparently so members of the public know

-being used and what its use is for.
+it is being used and what its use is for.

 The 'custody database' is a little more comprehensive than the name suggests as the police have been adding images from other sources.
-In response to a Parliamentary question, Baroness Williams of Trafford reported that by 15 July this year, there
+In response to a Parliamentary question, Baroness Williams of Trafford reported that by 15 July this

 Over 19 million custody images, Of these, 16,644,143 had been enrolled in the facial image recognition gallery and are searchable using automated facial recognition software.

 This figure represents roughly a quarter of the UK's entire population.